 - Right click the right contiguous partition D: (in some server is E:) and select "Resize/Move Volume".
 Drag left border towards right in the pop-up window, or enter an amount in the box of Unallocated space before.

 - Right click system partition C: and select "Resize/Move Volume" again, drag right border towards right to combine Unallocated space in the pop-up window.

 - Click Apply on top left to execute.
 (If you did something wrong, simply click Undo to cancel th pending operation.)

-If you want to get free space from any non-adjacent volume, there's an additional step to move Unallocated space before merging to C drive.
+If you want to get free space from any non-adjacent volume, there's an additional step to move Unallocated space next to C drive.

 How to extend Hyper-V partition when virtual disk is full

-In a physical server, if a hard disk is full, you have to clone system disk to another larger one, and then extend system C drive with additional disk space.
+In a physical server, if a system disk is full, you have to clone it to a larger one, and then extend system C drive with additional disk space.
 But in Hyper-V virtual server, it is much easier.

 - Follow the steps to combine Unallocated space to the partition(s) that you want to extend.

 Besides shrinking and extending partition in Hyper-V or physical Windows 2016 Server, NIUBI Partition Editor helps copy, convert, merge, defrag, hide, wipe partition, scan bad sector and much more.